 - Infinity Tranz 710 Review!
 How is it Next to Glide 510?
 Find here!Recently Infinity Glide 710 was introduced and so far it has managed to get a 4+plus rating and over 38,482 ratings.
 This is certainly a good response to a new headphone.
 So is it worth it or just incashing the JBL name?
 Let’s talk about that in this Infinity Tranz 710 review whether should you… Read More »Infinity Tranz 710 Review!
 How is it Next to Glide 510?
 Find here!

 - BoAt Rockerz 450 Review || Worth it or Just Hyped?if you search for a headphone under 2000 Rs, you will see BoAt Rockerz 450 on top charts at every e-commerce platform.
 It’s that popular.
 In fact, BoAt 450 has more than 1 lakh customers and 4+ ratings on Amazon.
 This shows people are buying it in full confidence.
 We have tested more than 20+… Read More »BoAt Rockerz 450 Review || Worth it or Just Hyped?

 Is Moto Pulse 2 Good?

 Motorola Pulse 2 is a good on-ear headphone.
-USPs are lightweight, portable, and detachable cable.
-We’ve bought it 3 years ago and it’s still in decent condition.
+USPs are lightweight, portable, and detachable cables.
+We bought it 3 years ago and it’s still in decent condition.
 So it is certainly a great buy under 1000 Rs.

 Are Motorola Headphones Good?

-We’ve owned and reviewed 2 Motorola headphones (On-ear as well as over-ar) and they are certainly of good quality.
+We’ve owned and reviewed 2 Motorola headphones (On-ear as well as over-ear) and they are certainly of good quality.
 Built quality is not the best but as per price, they are acceptable.

 Motorola Pulse 2 Wire Size?

-Moto Pulse 2 has about a Meter long cable which is detachable.
+Moto Pulse 2 has about a Meter long cable that is detachable.

 Can Motorola Pulse 2 be Used For Calling?